tidyverse/haven/README.md

 * Can only read the data from the most common statistical packages (SAS, Stata and SPSS).

+* You always get a data frame, and factors are used where appropriate.

 * Uses underscores ;)

 Haven is still a work in progress so please [file an issue](https://github.com/hadley/haven/issues) if it fails to correctly load a file that you're interested in.